 2 years ago, I witnessed the re-enactment of the battle of Waterloo.
-Thousands of talented volunteers from around the world walked through the footsteps of Napoleon, Wellington, and Blücher, and their allies and armies.
+Thousands of talented volunteers from around the world walked through the footsteps of Napoleon, Wellington, Blücher, and their allies and armies.

 The Regent and his two sons – meeting with their state secretary and top ministers – have just received the news that Napoleon’s troops have definitely been expelled from Portugal.
 That means that there is no longer a valid reason for the court to remain in Brazil.

 French history buffs are planning their own theme park to compete with Disneyland, and honour France’s best known soldier.
 Napoleonland will bring history to life, in ways that could even make fans of “Abraham Lincoln Vampire Killer” blush with embarrassment.

 On November 3, 1798 six men were beheaded in Cairo, on the orders of General Napoleon Bonaparte.
 They lost their heads only months after General Bonaparte landed “The Army of Egypt” to liberate the Egyptian people from the terror of the Mameluke Beys.
 Now, Napoleon was seen by many as the Mameluke.
-So, what happened since June?